manuelahoyos/WeatherData_Visualization/README.md

 Assignment in which a visualization dashboard website was created for weather data using HTML, CSS, Bootstrap and Pandas tools.

 ## Data:
-The dataset contains the city ID, city name, latitude, longitude of 546 cities.
+The data was pulled from the OpenWeatherMap API to assemble a dataset of 546 cities.
+The dataset contains each city's ID, name, latitude and longitude.
 It also contains humidity, maximum temperature, wind speed and date of the measurements.

 ## Workflow: